A 300 Year Old Christian Prayer: “Lord, Help Me Follow You”

 See our other prayers in this series:

 Sunday Morning Prayer: I Need You Jesus

 Posted on February 3, 2011, in Christianity, Prayer and tagged Arthur Bennett, christianity, cross-centered worship, Passion of the Christ, prayer, Puritan Prayers, Sovereign Grace Ministries, Super Bowl, The Valley of Vision, worship.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.